Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Introduction

 We briefly comment here on the literature on free boundary models.
 PDE problems in domains with moving and deformable boundaries arise in mathematical modeling in physics, materials science, and biophysics. {They date back to the seminal works on Stefan~\cite{Crank1984}} and Hele-Shaw~\cite{gustafsson2004conformal} problems.
-In recent decades, free boundary models have been used to model tumor growth~\cite{friedman2006asymptotic, siewe2023cancer, ZhaBeiZha2023bif}, tissue growth~\cite{king2021free, alert2019active, berlyand2024bifurcation}, and cell motility, see e.g.~\cite{RecTruThi13,RecPutTru15, PutRecTru18},\cite{MogCop2020}, \cite{blanch2013spontaneous}, \cite{cucchi2022self, cucchi2020cahn}, \cite{alazard2022traveling}, \cite{BerRybSaf2022, RybBer23, BerSafTru24}.
+In recent decades, free boundary models have been used to model tumor growth~\cite{friedman2006asymptotic, siewe2023cancer, ZhaBeiZha2023bif}, tissue growth~\cite{king2021free, alert2019active, berlyand2024bifurcation}, and cell motility, see e.g.~\cite{RecTruThi13,RecPutTru15, PutRecTru18},\cite{MogCop2020}, \cite{blanch2013spontaneous}, \cite{cucchi2022self, cucchi2020cahn}, \cite{alazard2022traveling}, \cite{BerRybSaf2022, RybBer23, BerSafTru26}.

 Several mathematical papers address the existence of pitchfork bifurcation to traveling waves in cell motility, see e.g.~\cite{MeuAla2025, MeuMagGar2025, cucchi2022self}, \cite{RybBer23, BerRybSaf2022}, \cite{alazard2022traveling}.
 The proofs in these works are based on the Crandall-Rabinowitz theorem \cite{crandall1971bifurcation} in the functional setting based on the solution operator.
-This strategy was also applied to the analysis of tumor growth free boundary models, e.g.~\cite{ZhaBeiZha2023bif},\cite{ borisovich2005symmetry}.
+This strategy was also applied to the analysis of tumor growth and plaque formation free boundary models, e.g.~\cite{ZhaBeiZha2023bif},\cite{ borisovich2005symmetry}.
 However, due to the nonlinear diffusion, our PDE is quasilinear (rather than the previously studied linear case).
-This makes establishing the existence of a solution operator rather difficult, and instead we apply the Crandall-Rabinowtiz theorem directly to the PDE system, which leads to verifying the transversality and simple eigenvalue condition in a multidimensional, vectorial setting instead of a much simpler one-dimensional setting based on the solution operator.
-The recent works~\cite{carrillo2023noise,carrillo2025well} rigorously establish the bifurcation (where the noise level plays the role of the bifurcation parameter) from a homogeneous state to various patterns in a mean field PDE model for grid cells in the brains of mammals, as well as nonlinear stability of solutions.
+This makes establishing the existence of a {general} solution operator rather difficult, and instead we apply the Crandall-Rabinowitz theorem directly to the PDE system, which leads to verifying the transversality and simple eigenvalue condition in a multidimensional, vectorial setting.
+The recent works~\cite{carrillo2023noise,carrillo2025well} rigorously establish the bifurcation (where the noise level plays the role of the bifurcation parameter) from a homogeneous state to various patterns in a mean field PDE model for grid cells in the brains of mammals, as well as nonlinear stability of solutions. {The existence of traveling wave solutions in the presence of nonlinear diffusion was established for a fixed boundary domain in~\cite{du2025precise,audrito2019bistable}, whereas in the present paper we consider domains with moving and deformable boundary.}